AxelAlavedra/Video-Player-Research/docs/README.md

 So how do we do it?
 Inside a decoded frame we can find what it's called a presentation time stamp (PTS).
 As the name indicates this is the time where the data of the frame should be outputted.
 But this value is only a time stamp so what we need to do is divide it by the time base of the stream (fps or frequency).
 We will call this value the clock, having a clock for each stream.
 Now we can call the next video refresh on the delay between both clocks, successfully synchronising our video.
+That's it, video player done.
+## Improvements
+This video player is nowhere near done, it needs a lot of work, but for a basic start point it's going to work.
+Future improvements that should be done to this are:
+ - Ability to read webm video files, with vp9 codec to make a royalty-free version.
+ - Make the video player skip frames when the video is too far behind.
+ - Sync the video and the audio to internal clock, to avoid problems with different sound cards playing audio at different speed.
+ ## Exercises